The idea of an interest-reducing loan can seem like a contradiction in terms. That’s because:

 By law, the comparison rate must include all fees and charges (excluding early payout penalties) on top of the base interest rate.
 This is to allow consumers to compare financial products from different institutions, like-for-like.

 Why look at comparison rates?
-If a credit facility is interest-reducing, you’ll also need to know what the effective rate is in order to calculate the benefit if you make extra payments.
+If a credit facility is interest-reducing, you’ll also need to know what the effective rate is to calculate the benefit if you make extra payments.

 What if I make extra payments on an interest-reducing loan?